 5. Zebra Jumping Spider

-The Zebra Jumping Spider can be found worldwide and is named for its distinctive black and white stripes.
+The Zebra Jumping Spider is known worldwide and is named for its distinctive black and white stripes.
 These types of spiders in Wisconsin have four pairs of eyes, two on the front and two on the back, that point upwards to detect prey.

 Unfortunately, these spiders also have very powerful venom and will bite any animal that gets too close to them.

 As they are nocturnal, they are typically only seen at night when they leave their resting place to hunt.
-However, these types of spiders in Wisconsin have a unique way of hunting: it jumps up to 15 inches high to snatch prey off vegetation or out of other locations.
+However, these types of spiders in Wisconsin have a unique way of hunting: they jump up to 15 inches high to snatch prey off vegetation or out of other locations.

 Once it has captured its prey, it injects venom into its victim with a hollow fang on the underside of its chelicerae.